kumahq/kuma/docs/madr/decisions/024-disable-default-policies.md

 [here](https://github.com/kumahq/kuma/issues/3346#issuecomment-1006600634)).
 2. Add a binary (yes / no) `disableDefaultPolicies` option to the `Mesh` object.
 3. Add individual switches (e.g. `disableDefaultTrafficPermission`) for each policy.
+4. Add `skipDefaultPolicies` []string field to allow comma-separated list of policies to skip.

 ## Decision Outcome

-Chosen option: 3.
-Add individual switches (e.g. `disableDefaultTrafficPermission`) for each policy.
+Chosen option: 4.
+Add `skipDefaultPolicies` []string field to allow comma-separated list of policies to skip.

 ## Decision Drivers

 ### Pros
 - More granular control over what's created (good for testing as well)
 - Predictable, understandable behavior
+- Only adds a single additional field to Mesh configuration

 ### Cons
-- Adds multiple additional options to / clutters the `Mesh` object
+- CSV string fields can be a bit messy, but there is precedent in the codebase (`kumactl install observability --components`).

 ## Open Questions